liwangGT/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 * Since the distribution of training data is not uniform across all traffic signs.
 We find that the prediction accuracy for certain traffic signs are relatively low.
 Data augmentation approach were taken to augment the traffic sign training data with insufficient data set.
 The validataion accuracy increased to 0.910.
 * It is further observed that Lenet has 10 outputs while traffic sign CNN has 43 outputs.
 Thus, the current number of features might be insufficient to reach a good final prediction.
 The last several hidden layers' neurons were increase from 400x120x43 to 800x200x43.
 In addition to double the depth of first two convolution layers.
 With the increase number of neurons and some tuning, the validation accuracy increased to around 0.923.
 * With the improved CNN model, the validation accuracy plateaus at around 0.92.
 A further investigation discovered that the training accuracy for CNN is already 0.998.
 Thus we reach the region of overfitting, with not hope for further improvement by simple tunings.
 To avoid overfitting, a dropout layer is incorperated to make the current model more fault tolerant.
 After tuning the keep probability for the dropout layer, the CNN model is able to produce validation accuracy of around 0.945.
+* The most important design choices are: augmenting training data, increasing neurons in hidden layers to generate more useful features, and adding dropout layer to address overfitting.

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose six German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Six German traffic signs are seleted from the website.
+These traffic signs are then intentionally blurred, tilted, and dimmed to make it difficult to classify.
+The correct label for reference are found from the signnames.csv.
+These testing images are shown below.
 ![web data][image10]

-The first image might be difficult to classify because ...

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).